kaustubhd93/exp-labs/learning-terraform/notes.md

 - a way of automatically creating a consistent, systematic and predictable way of managing change request via controls and policies
 - Terraform uses change automation in the form of execution plans and resource graphs to apply and review complex changesets (a collection of commits that represent changes made to a version control system )

+## execution plan

+- a manual review of what will be added, changed and destroyed before you apply changes.

 # Key commands

 - terraform init  (Download plugins if required)